-The premiere of this piece was for four actors, two singers, women’s chorus, orchestra, and projections at Symphony Hall, Boston.
-Andris Nelsons conducted the luminous BSO in four performances of the adaptation that also featured Henze’s Symphony No. 8 and Weber’s Overture to Oberon – two other pieces inspired by Shakespeare’s play.
+The premiere of this adaptations was Symphony Hall, Boston, in January, 2016.
+Andris Nelsons conducted the luminous BSO in four performances that also featured Henze’s Symphony No. 8 and Weber’s Overture to Oberon – two other pieces inspired by Shakespeare’s play.

 Boston Globe review: “Magical start to BSO’s Shakespeare series” by Jeremy Eichler